-"Voluntary sexual intercourse between a married man and a woman not his wife, or between a woman a man not her husband" - Webster's New World College Dictionary
+Voluntary sexual intercourse between a married man and a woman not his wife, or between a woman a man not her husband" - Webster's New World College Dictionary

-Notice how the Scriptures use the word differently . . .
+Notice how the Scriptures use the word differently

-"For the woman which hath an husband is bound by the law to her husband so long as he liveth . . .
-So then if, while her husband liveth, she be married to another man, she shall be called an adulteress . ."
-(Romans 7:2-3)

-"And I say unto you, Whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery, and whoso marrieth her which is put away doth commit adultery."
+- "For the woman which hath an husband is bound by the law to her husband so long as he liveth . . .
+So then if, while husband liveth, she be married to another man, she shall husband liveth, she be marrie be called an adulteress ... " - "And I say unto you, Whosoever shall put away his wife, except it be for fornication, and shall marry another. committeth adultery, and whoso marrieth her which is put away doth commit adultery."
 (Matthew 19:9)